-- Add dried cranberries to your oatmeal or whole grain cereal.
+- Add dried cranberries to oatmeal or whole-grain cereal.

-- Toss dried or fresh cranberries into your favorite muffins or cookie recipe.
+- Toss dried or fresh cranberries into a muffin or cookie recipe.

-- Include fresh cranberries in an apple dessert like pie or cobbler for an extra kick of flavor.
+- Include fresh cranberries in an apple dessert, such as pie or cobbler, for extra flavor.

-Cranberry products may increase urine oxalate excretion, which could promote the formation of kidney stones.5 Individuals with a history of kidney stones should talk to their healthcare provider before including any forms of cranberries in their diet.1
+Individuals with a history of kidney stones should talk to their healthcare provider before increasing their intake of cranberries.

 Are any other berries as rich in nutrients as cranberries?